chsoo92/casual-action-research/README.md

 time.m executes the following:

-\subparagraph{subparagraph}
-\begin{longtable}{l}
-Since there were nine possible video frames, there were nine conditions for video-length differences between causal and non-causal videos: from -400 ms to 400 ms. For example, -400 ms indicated that causal videos were 400 ms shorter than non-causal videos.
+  Since there were nine possible video frames, there were nine conditions for video-length differences between causal and non-   causal videos: from -400 ms to 400 ms. For example, -400 ms indicated that causal videos were 400 ms shorter than non-         causal videos.
 For each video-length difference condition, the proportion of causal videos perceived as longer was             calculated.
 The regression of the proportion on video-length differences provided the point of subjective equality (PSE).
-\end{longtable}